Sven-Schepp/SaRA/README.md

 <img src="/images/Cyl.PNG" alt="pedestrian" width="300"/>

 ## How to integrate reach_lib?
-Reach-RI is C++ based and thus all individual reach_lib headers can be included in any C++ compatible project within the dedicated include directory.
+SaRA is C++ based and thus all individual reach_lib headers can be included in any C++ compatible project within the dedicated include directory.
 To employ individual components of reach_lib within your project, the respective namespaces must be resolved first.
 An example would be the creation of an `ArticulatedAccel` instance as such:
 ```cpp
 obstacles::articulated::accel::ArticulatedAccel human_a;
 ```